 At interview, we are not impressed by people who are simply confident, or articulate, or over-prepared, or well practised.
 The interviews are sufficiently long and technical that we hope they give everybody the opportunity to show what they can do, irrespective of how confident or shy, calm or nervous they are.

-In some subjects, the first interview will be with an experienced interviewer who is not a specialist in the subject for which you are applying.
-S/he will be aiming to find out a bit more about you as a person, but may also use the time to assess your enthusiasm, motivation and preparedness for the subject you are hoping to read at University.
-For example, the questions may relate to why you selected your chosen subject, what you have done to find out more about it, what you’ve written on your personal statement, or how you balance the competing demands of work and the rest of your life!
+The interviews will be aiming to find out a bit more about you as a person, but may also use the time to assess your enthusiasm, motivation and preparedness for the subject you are hoping to read at University.
+For example, the questions may relate to why you selected your chosen subject, what you have done to find out more about it, what you’ve written on your personal statement, or how you balance the competing demands of work and the rest of your life.

 The interviews may involve paper-and-pencil exercises in maths and science subjects, critically appraising an unseen passage or article in arts subjects, and so on.
-You may well be asked questions on unfamiliar topics; what we will be looking for is to see how you can approach the problem, given your current level of understanding, and how you can think or talk your way through it.
+You may well be asked questions on unfamiliar topics - we will be looking for how you approach the problem/concept/exercise, given your current level of understanding, and how you can think or talk your way through it.

 However the interviews develop, the interviewers will not seek to trip you up; they just want to see how you will respond to the sorts of intellectual challenges you will face at university.